GiovanniPicogna/observability-td/referee_report/referee_report.md

 - p 3, l, l.
 29:  Please comment and check on whether a large difference is introduced by choosing your minimum size (100 micrometer) as the smallest particle size compared to using a typically assumed monomer size (0.01 to 1 micrometer, Mathis+ 1977).
 My guess is that it is fine for the considered wavelength range.

+  - From a dynamical point of view, particles smaller than 100 micrometers for our choice of the parameter space, are completely coupled to the gas.
+Decreasing the minimum size has been found to have no impact also on our synthetic maps in Band 3 and 7.
+We clarify this in the first paragraph of Section 2.3

 - p 3, l, l.
 37:  Is A the surface area of the grid cell as seen from atop the disk or from the side?
 I assume the observer sees a face-on disk, right?

   - Yes, we corrected the text specifying that the grid surface area A is the one seen from atop.